 Is your liquid soap contributing to bacterial resistance, ADHD (Attention Deficit Hyperactivity Disorder), social impairment or metabolic problems?
 Is the ingredient that makes your shampoo lather contaminated with a carcinogenic compound?
-Or is the lotion that you use potentially affecting your hormones and fertility?
-The personal care products industry is a large and ever-growing enterprise with labeling and regulations that are arguably insufficient.
+Or is the lotion that you use potentially affecting your hormones and fertility (i.e. it contains endocrine disruptors)?
+The cosmetics and personal care products industry is a large and ever-growing enterprise with labeling and regulations that are arguably insufficient.
 Unfortunately many people are unaware of the potential adverse health effects of products that they use every day and may be suffering as a result…

 So let’s review some of the leading chemicals found in personal care products such as soap, shampoo, conditioners, lotion, sunscreens, make-up, nail polish/products, hair products and dyes: